Female Non-Policing RCMP FAQ’s

 How much time do I have to submit my claim?

 Claims must be submitted within 180 days (6 months) of the first publication of the Notice of Settlement Approval.
-The Notice will be published after the settlement receives court approval.
+The settlement received court approval and Notice has been published.
+The deadline date is January 12, 2021.

 Will my confidentiality be protected?